cpendo/alx-low_level_programming/0x01-variables_if_else_while/README.md

 File '2-print_alphabet.c' has a C program that prints the alphabet in lowercase, followed by a new line.

 File '3-print_alphabets.c' has a C program that prints the alphabet in lowercase, and then in uppercase, followed by a new line.

+File '4-print_alphabt.c' has a C program that prints the alphabet except q and e in lowercase, followed by a new line.